Big Brother Canada: History

 The Big Brother franchise was first seen in Canada in 2000, after Global acquired the rights to air the United States edition from CBS.
-The series has also been broadcast on former sister network, CH.
+The series has also been broadcast on the former sister network, CH.
 A French-Canadian version of Loft Story, the France-produced version of the series, premiered in 2003.
 The show was succeeded by an official Quebec-produced edition of Big Brother in 2010, which aired for one season.

-Global's then-parent company, Shaw Media, announced on May 30, 2012, that an English adaptation of the series would launch in Canada on digital cable channel, Slice.
+Global's then-parent company, Shaw Media, announced on May 30, 2012, that an English adaptation of the series would launch in Canada on the digital cable channel, Slice.
 The network later confirmed that live feeds from the Big Brother house would be available to Canadian viewers for free, unlike the subscription-based United States edition.
 Big Brother Canada was initially set to premiere on February 18, 2013; this was later pushed back to February 27.
 The show was greenlit for a second season following the ratings success of the first; a new house was built prior to the launch of the second season.
 It was confirmed after the conclusion of the second season that the show would be moving to Global.

 Following the show's fifth season, it was announced by Global that the series had been placed on an indefinite hiatus for undisclosed reasons.
 The announcement led to backlash from fans of the series, who petitioned to bring the show back on air.
 Less than two months after the announcement, it was confirmed that the series would be returning for a sixth season in 2018 due to the large amount of fan support.
 Prior to the launch of the sixth season, a third House for the series was built with the same layout as the previous one.
 The seventh season of the series was confirmed by host Arisa Cox in June 2018.
 It premiered in March 2019.

 Season 8 saw many series firsts for the Canadian franchise as two HouseGuests had to be removed due to a violation of house rules and production abruptly ended on March 24, 2020, due to the restrictions brought upon by the COVID-19 pandemic, culminating in a season finale airing on April 1, 2020, with no winner being proclaimed.

+On June 27, 2024, the series was cancelled after twelve seasons due to a combination of factors including declining audience trends, a need for more sponsor support, and rising production and licensing costs.